How (and Why) You Should Attend a Marketing Conference with Your Team: Recap of INBOUND 2019

 Why Invest in a Marketing Conference?

 Hey, we know: marketing conferences are expensive.

-Not only do you have to pay for the passes themselves, you also have to pay for all the associated costs of food, travel, and lodging . . . plus the opportunity cost of your employees’ time away from the office.
+Not only do you have to pay for the passes themselves, you may also have to pay for all the associated costs of food, travel, and lodging if the conference is in-person . . . plus the opportunity cost of your employees’ time away from the office.

 Is it really worth it for you to send your marketing team to a conference?